angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/project-rome-concept-overview.md

-# Project Rome cross-device experiences API overview (preview)
+# API overview for Project Rome cross-device experiences (preview)

 {1-2 sentences about the value of this feature/service to its target customers.}